GitHub Adoption Decision Tool

-Decide if a GitHub repo is worth deeper research.
+Decide if a GitHub repo is worth adopting.

-Start with one repo and get a fast decision read before you dig further.
+Start with one repo and get a fast adoption memo before you spend implementation time.

 Why this matters

 GitHub discovery is easy.
-Deciding where to spend real research time is not.
+Deciding whether a repo is safe and usable enough to trial is not.

 Best for